San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 The horizon line does not have to be straight.

 The subject doesn’t have to be in the middle.

 You don’t need an expensive camera to take great photographs.

 There are many books written on this subject .. bottom line.
 Think before you shoot!

 Frame your picture when you take it.
 One click, one portrait, think of each time you take a photo as if you would be forced to put it on your wall and have to stare at it all day.

-There are some exceptions however when you know for example you need to take a picture a certain way to crop to square, or for panorama.
+There are some exceptions, however, when you know for example you need to take a picture a certain way to crop to square, or for a panorama photo.

-Our beaches are very clean, I would call them pristine clean .. but occasionally specially after the storms, some trash may appear.
-During my last photo shoot I found shoes, clothes .. you name it, washed on the beach.
+Our beaches are very clean, I would call them pristine clean .. but occasionally especially after the storms, some trash may appear.
+During my last photo shoot, I found shoes, clothes .. you name it, washed on the beach.

 Train your eye to spot trash and avoid shooting in that direction.
 If you see trash pick it up and take it off the beach.
 I always bring a small trash bag for wet clothes, towels and trash.

 Most photography is taken from the beach into the ocean …